 Returning to the West End

-McKellen’s next appearance on the West End stage will take place later this year, performing Ian McKellen on Stage: Shakespeare, Tolkien and YOU.
-After visiting 80 theatres across the United Kingdom, McKellen will share previously untold anecdotes and reprise iconic performances from his career at the Harold Pinter Theatre.
-Don’t miss out on this once-in-a-lifetime opportunity to see the legendary British actor share stories and speak candidly about his legendary theatrical career.
+McKellen’s next appearance on the West End stage took place in 2019.
+After visiting 80 theatres across the United Kingdom, McKellen shared previously untold anecdotes and reprise iconic performances from his career at the Harold Pinter Theatre.
+Audiences enjoyed a once-in-a-lifetime opportunity to see the legendary British actor share stories and speak candidly about his legendary theatrical career.